My mission … in one sentence?

 Despite sometimes unpleasant feelings of insecurity and/or discomfort, we usually continue to find our way.
 For, in addition to the above, something else is going on: we still echo the way our parents used to treat each other and us.
 Thus, the manner in which we interact with our partner appears familiar to us in a certain way, for which reason in a more or less uneasy way, this echoing is part of our comfortzone.
 Read more in the chapter Inner Child Work, esp. the forth and fifth paragraph.

 Is this what you have been looking for, for some time now?
-Then Karuna – coaching with life matters will be there for you.
+Then Karuna – coaching with life questions will be there for you.
 Let’s get started.
 Welcome!